MagnetarRocket/OrcaPi-Config/README.md

 # OrcaPi-Config
-A OpenStep compatible app interface to raspi-config
+A OpenStep compatible app interface to raspi-config, it's close in many aspects.